mblayman/mattlayman.com/site/2015/pygments-lexer.md

 blog: True
 title: Highlighting new file formats with Pygments
 date: 2015-09-03T04:00:00Z
-summary: Creating syntax highlighting for a new filetype using Pygments
+summary: >-
+  How do text editors and other tools make code look pleasant with colors?
+  We'll explore ways to colorize code by looking at Pygments, a "syntax highlighter," and how the tool does its job.
 template: writing.j2

 ---
 <img class='book' src='pygments.png'>

-I want pretty documentation for my [tappy][tappy] project and syntax highlighting code samples helps make software documentation pretty.
+I want pretty documentation for my [tappy][tappy] project, and syntax highlighting code samples helps make software documentation pretty.
 For tappy,
 code samples can include Python